Basic Lens Calibration (without lens distortion)

 Pull the zoom into the widest angle position.

-Put any object with vertical legs into the studio, for example a chair, a table or a stand.
+Put any object with vertical legs into the studio, for example, a chair, a table, or a stand.

-Place one the virtual markers near a leg on the screen using the Marker 1 Pos property.
+Place one of the virtual markers near a leg on the screen using the Marker 1 Pos property.

 If you rotate the camera you’ll see that the virtual marker and the real leg will drift relative to each other yet.
+In other words, they are not in spatial sync.

 Add a new calibration point.

 At the same time pan your camera back and forth.
 The goal is to find a focal length where the drifting of the virtual marker relative to the leg disappears or becomes minimal.
+When the virtual marker moves faster than our real-world point of reference, then our Focal length value is too low.
+When it moves slower than our real-world point of reference, then our Focal length is too high.

 When you’ve found a suitable value place the virtual marker precisely on the leg.
 If your test object has two legs, use Marker 2 as well.